AhmedNobi/Online-Election-System/README.md

 4. View Results

 ## Getting Started
-To use the program, simply download the attendance.cpp file and compile it using a C++ compiler such as g++ or Visual Studio.
+To use the program, simply download the main.cpp file and compile it using a C++ compiler such as g++ or Visual Studio.
 The program has been tested on Windows and Linux.

 ## Usage
 Upon running the program, users will be presented with a menu of options.
 They can select an option by entering the corresponding number and pressing enter.
 Here are the available options: